pcdshub/lucid/docs/source/grid.rst

 - ``functional_group``, to select with row to put a device into

-That is to say, by default we expect the row headers on the left to be functional names like "imager" or "vacuum" and column headers on the top to be location names like "SB3" or "VLS".
+That is to say, by default we expect the row headers on the left to be functional names like "imager" or "vacuum" and column headers on the top to be location names like "Section 01" or "Section 02".

 You can change which metadata keys are used by passing the ``--row_group_key`` and ``--col_group_key`` command-line parameters